datascienceucsc/website/posts/resources.md

 ##### 1. Google Colab

-[Google Colab](https://colab.research.google.com) serves Jupyter notebooks in the browser without requiring a local installation.
+[Google Colab](https://colab.research.google.com) serves Jupyter notebooks in the browser without a local installation.

-This is a great way to get started if you are not comfortable with the command line and Python package management, but we recommend that you enventually learn how to set up a local environment.
+This is a great way to get started if you are not comfortable with the command line or Python package management, but we recommend that you enventually learn how to set up a local environment.

 ##### 2. Conda